 Landscape Artist of the Year

-In 2017 I competed on Sky Arts Landscape artist of the Year for a chance to win a £10,000 commission for Theatre Royal Drury Lane’s permanent collection.
-Fortunately enough for me- I won.
-I traveled to to Jamaica where I explored the home of legendary playwright Noel Coward’s home- Firefly.
-Once back, I completed the commission painting and unveiled it in front of the cameras.
+In 2017, I competed on Sky Arts Landscape Artist of the Year for the opportunity to win a £10,000 commission for Theatre Royal Drury Lane’s permanent collection.
+I was fortunate enough to be selected as the winner.

 Featured Work